mongodb-ps/ce-meko-om-helm-chart/README.md

 ### MongoDB Admin User _REQUIRED_

 A secret must exist for the admin user of the AppDB.
-The name of the secret must be set in the releveant `values.yaml` as `adminSecretName` value.
+The name of the secret must be set in the releveant `values.yaml` as `mongoDBAdminPasswdSecretName` value.
 The secret must contain a key called `password` that contains the password for the user.
 The username is set to `mongodb-ops-manager` by the Kubernetes Operator.

 The secret can be create via `kubectl` as follows: